langfield/amm/README.md

 }
 ```

 Notice that the specification for our function is functionally the same as that for our first example: `@post $Return.balance == pool_balance(h)`.
 It is just an assertion that we return the `pool_balance` at one of the function's arguments.
 But the logic by which we return this value is (contrivedly) opaque, and may harbor bugs.
 If we imagine a situation where we perform several actions, make use of intermediate results, and return multiple values, the complexity may be infeasible to clear away (via refactoring the code) while preserving the semantics of the function.
-This is where the usefulness of formal verification shines.
+This is where formal verification shines.
 It is able to abstract-away a high complexity implementation in order to guarantee the correctness of a low complexity specification.

 Phrased as a rule of thumb, techniques like software testing and formal verification, in which you check write and check assertions about your program, are most appropriate when the assertions are simpler than the code.
 Here, when we say "simpler", we mean easier for the programmer to understand, since a bug in one's assertions renders verification methods useless.
 The probability of a bug in the assertions must be substantially lower than the probability of a bug in the implementation.